Chesham Cricket Club

-Chesham Cricket Club is a cricket club, based in Chesham.
+Chesham Cricket Club is a cricket club, based in Chesham, Buckinghamshire (Bucks), England.
 The first team play in division two of the Home Counties Premier Cricket League, with the 2nd, 3rd and 4th elevens playing in divisions 3,4 and 8 respectively in the Thames Valley Cricket League.
 Chesham also runs a women's side, who play in the Bucks Women's League, and two Sunday teams, who participate in the Chess Valley Cricket League, both sides were promoted in 2009, while the first team were again promoted in 2010, to Division 1, and the seconds consolidated their position in Division 6.
 The club also has a thriving junior section with hundreds of players.

 2010 season

 2010 was a mixed season for the club.
 Under club stalwart Dave Porter, the 1st team attempted to win promotion back to Division 1, however occasional erratic form and an excellent Henley side ended Chesham's hopes, and were forced to settle for 2nd place, despite stellar bowling performances from Dave Porter and Peter Ongondo.
 However, signs of future promise were there as 8 of the team are under 21, and all came through the Chesham junior section.